Customer Comments

 You just taught me something new, I did not know before.

 I felt as if I visited one of my old friends and enjoyed cooking and talking.
+It was so lovely moments for me.

-I didn't cook dumpling you tought yet...
+I didn't cook dumpling you taught yet...
+I'm gonna try it next Saturday.

-Hope everything fine with you.
+Hope everything is fine with you.

 Chiaki Jitsuhara